-One of the key ways the CCC ensures that complaints about, or information or matter involving, corruption are dealt with appropriately is to audit complaints referred to UPAs (see "How the CCC ensures complaints are dealt with appropriately" in chapter 1).
+One of the ways the CCC can ensure that complaints about, or information or matter involving, corruption are dealt with appropriately is to audit complaints referred to UPAs (see "How the CCC ensures complaints are dealt with appropriately" in chapter 1).

-The CCC's audit program will review the systems and practices in place for dealing with corrupt conduct within UPAs, as well as looking more specifically at:
+The CCC may review the systems and practices in place for dealing with corrupt conduct within UPAs, as well as looking more specifically at:

-- classes of complaints at an agency or sector-wide level that warrant examination - complaints that you dealt with under a section 40 direction without notifying the CCC, or which were referred with an RNFA option
+• classes of complaints at an agency or sector-wide level that warrant examination

-• public interest topics that might be relevant to a single UPA, a group of UPAs or a sector as a whole, and which have been identified by the CCC or via a research directive.
+- complaints that you dealt with under a section 40 direction without notifying the CCC, or which were referred with an RNFA option - public interest topics that might be relevant to a single UPA, a group of UPAs or sector wide and which have been identified by the CCC or via a research directive.